37chandler/ada-pca-wedge/README.md

-# Applied Data Analytics: Principal Components Analysis
+# Principal Components Analysis: Wedge Data

-This repo holds code for principal components analysis.

-The main work is in `pca_assignment.Rmd`.
-Look for questions to answer and code sections asking you to do work.
-The data is posted on Moodle, since the final data set is somewhat large.
+This repo holds code to help you understand principal components analysis.
+The file `Wedge PCA.ipynb` will walk you through the basics of PCA with python.
+At one point this analysis was an _assignment_ in the class when we did PCA with R. I've moved the solution to that assignment to the folder `r-example` so you could see how this is done in R and see the write-up there.